linuxlawson/buddy/README.md

 A 'files' folder can be created in order to save files to.
 (i.e. - Save as: files/filename)

 Examples of file saving:

-Save as: files/jan.txt
-Save as: files/feb.txt
 Save as: files/march.txt
 Save as: files/april.txt
+Save as: files/may.txt

 <br>